Early medieval domes

-The early domes of the Middle Ages, particularly in those areas recently under Byzantine control, were an extension of earlier Roman architecture.
-The influence of Byzantine architecture diminishes under Charlemagne, although his Palatine Chapel is a notable exception, being influenced by Byzantine models from Ravenna and Constantinople.
+The domes of the Early Middle Ages (c.
+500-1000) built by Arab Muslim and Western European Christian states, particularly in those areas recently under Byzantine control, were an extension of earlier Roman architecture.
+The early Islamic domes in the Syrian region as well as the Mausoleum of Theodoric in Italy are believed to have benefited from the work of Syrian craftsmen.
 The Dome of the Rock, an Umayyad Muslim religious shrine built in Jerusalem, was designed similarly to nearby Byzantine martyria and Christian churches.
 Domes were also built as part of Muslim palaces, throne halls, pavilions, and baths, and blended elements of both Byzantine and Persian architecture, using both pendentives and squinches.
-The origin of the crossed-arch dome type is debated, but the earliest known example is from the tenth century at the Great Mosque of Córdoba.
-In Egypt, a "keel" shaped dome profile was characteristic of Fatimid architecture.
-The use of squinches became widespread in the Islamic world by the tenth and eleventh centuries.
-Bulbous domes were used to cover large buildings in Syria after the eleventh century, following an architectural revival there, and the present shape of the Dome of the Rock's dome likely dates from this time.
+Domes were included as part of Muslim palaces prior to their use in mosques, where early domes were likely used to mark the place of the ruler during ceremonies.